-- Research infrastructures: Indicate what kinds of equipment, resources or data reserves provided by national or international research infrastructures the project plans to use.
+- Use of research infrastructure: Indicate what kinds of equipment, resources or data reserves provided by national or international research infrastructures the project plans to use.
 The menu includes infrastructures included in Finland's national roadmap and/or ESFRI's roadmap.
 Other possible infrastructures are entered in a free-text field.
-Read more about research infrastructures. - Centres of Excellence in Research: Read more about Centres of Excellence. - Finnish Flagships: Read more about the Finnish Flagship Programme.
+Learn more about research infrastructures. - Part of a Finnish Centre of Excellence.
+Read more about Centres of Excellence. - Finnish Flagship.
+Read more about the Finnish Flagship Programme.